MariuszJanosz/Basic-data-structures/README.md

-This is a simple implementation of basic data structure written in C as a beginner friendly excercise.
+This is a simple implementation of basic data structures written in C as a beginner friendly excercise.